 - Can ride up for some women

-- Belt can get a little warm because of multiple layers of material including water-resistant material in some parts
+- The belt can get a little warm because of multiple layers of material, including water-resistant material in some parts

-- Phone pocket is tight, so it’s tricky to remove and replace it on the move
+- The phone pocket is tight, so it’s tricky to remove and replace it on the move

 - Minimal bounce

 - Easy to take on and off

 - Thick material will get sweaty in warmer weather

 The Nathan 5K Waist Belt is the running belt to use if you’re seeking no-bounce minimalism.
 The back sits flush and securely against the body, offers some excellent reflective detail for those early-morning or night runs, and the front closes easily with a click of the plastic buckle.
 One of our testers stored a phone and an ultralight wind jacket in the pack, which is more than we expected it to carry, and it didn’t bounce.

 The black version has strap keepers for the adjustable straps, while the other colors don’t, which is a bummer but an issue we fixed by trimming excess belt material.
 Some testers said they got pretty warm wearing it, possibly because of the non-breathable neoprene used in its construction, the same material used in wetsuits.
 That said, it’s great for shoulder season when you start cold and need to stash gloves and a headlamp as the day warms up.
 While it isn’t the most innovative waistpack, it’s an excellent choice for an affordable and easy-to-use belt.

 Actual weight: 3.5 ounces (100 grams) | Configuration: One large and one small zippered pocket on the backShop the Nathan 5K Waist Belt

 Best Running Belt for One Soft Flask: Ultimate Direction Race Belt ($55)